Baptism of Children

 This faith is proclaimed for them by their Parents and Godparents, who represent both the local Church and the whole society of saints and believers: "The Church is at once the mother of all and the mother of each."
 (St. Augustine)

 Because of the natural relationship, parents have a more important ministry and role in the Baptism of infants than the godparents.
-A child may have a Godfather and a Godmother.
+A child may have one Godfather and a one Godmother.
 A Baptism may occur with only one Godparent.
-That Godparent must be practicing and a fully initiated Catholic.
+That Godparent must be practicing and a fully initiated Catholic in good standing in the Church.

 Information needed for the interview: